Epithelioid sarcoma: Cyclin D1

 Cyclin D1 is a protein requisite for cell cycle progression and has been shown to be up-regulated in epithelioid sarcoma.
-Cyclin D-1 is a regulator of cyclin-dependent kinases (CDK4 and CDK6).
+Cyclin D1 is a regulator of cyclin-dependent kinases (specifically, CDK4 and CDK6).
 It has been shown to interact with the retinoblastoma protein (a tumor suppressor gene), CDK4 and CDK6, thyroid hormone receptor beta, and nuclear receptor coactivator 1, among others.
 Cyclin D and CDKs promote cell cycle progression by releasing transcription factors that are important for the initiation of DNA replication.
-Abnormal levels of cyclin D-1 may promote rapid cell division in epithelioid sarcoma.
+Abnormal levels of cyclin D1 may be associated with more rapid cell division in epithelioid sarcoma.

 Diagnosis

 Tissue biopsy is the diagnostic modality of choice.
-Due to a high incidence of lymph node involvement, a sentinel lymph node biopsy is often performed.
-A common characteristic of epithelioid sarcoma (observed in 80% of all cases) is the loss of function of the SMARCB1 gene (also termed BAF47, INI1, or hSNF5).
-Immunohistochemical staining of INI1 is available and can be used for the diagnosis of epithelioid sarcoma.
-MRI is the diagnostic modality of choice for imaging prior to biopsy and pathologic diagnosis, with the primary role being the determination of anatomic boundaries.
+Due to a high incidence of lymph node involvement, a sentinel lymph node biopsy may be performed.
+A common characteristic of epithelioid sarcoma (observed in 80% of all cases) is the loss of function of the SMARCB1 gene (whose protein product is termed BAF47, INI1, or hSNF5).
+Immunohistochemical staining of INI1 is available and helps to diagnose of epithelioid sarcoma.
+MRI is the diagnostic modality of choice for imaging prior to biopsy and pathologic diagnosis for most patients.